saraPetrini/basic-python/README.md

 (there are no spaces at the end of the lines, but there are between the `'*'`).

 Create a new file for it, `src/pattern.py`.
-On GitHub, there is a test waiting for the new Python program.

 ## Lists

 Consider a list such as this: